sergeymoryakov/sergeymoryakov/README.md

 ## Let's Connect

-📧 Feel free to reach out to me at [sergey@moryakov.com](mailto:sergey@moryakov.com) for collaboration and project discussions.
-Also connect with me on [Telegram](https://t.me/smoryakov) or [LinkedIn](https://www.linkedin.com/in/sergey-moryakov) to explore opportunities together.
+📧 Feel free to reach out to me at for collaboration and project discussions.
+Also connect with me on [LinkedIn](https://www.linkedin.com/in/sergey-moryakov) to explore opportunities together.

 ## Skills at a Glance

-Proficiency:
+### Proficiency:

 -   HTML, CSS, JavaScript, TypeScript
 -   React.JS
 -   REST API Integration
 -   Firebase Back-end Services

-Development Tools:
+### Development Tools:

 -   Figma
 -   Bootstrap